 Back to the top. . .

 Despite the name, this was not the same production as the television special which Wendy had been the presenter for in March of 2007, shortly after John Inman (a close friend of Wendy's) passed away.
 Rather, this tribute production was a one-time theatrical stage event which took place the evening of 30 Sep 07 at the Lyric Theatre, in London's West End.
 The proceeds from the event went to two charities: the Grand Order of Water Rats and the Entertainment Artists Benevolent Fund.
 Here is a handbill from the show.
-Judging by the review offered over on Gracebrothers.net, Wendy's role during the show appears to have been mostly as a presenter or introducer for various other performing artists.
+Judging by the review offered (archived link) over on the (now defunct) Gracebrothers.net website, Wendy's role during the show appears to have been mostly as a presenter or introducer for various other performing artists.

 Back to the top. . .